Today’s customers are opinionated, smart, and empowered. They are spoilt for choice. One poor experience and they will switch sides in a blink.

 - Customer case studies, and more.

-You can also mention the techniques to handle customer objections and close sales faster.
-Besides, the process to upsell and cross-sell can also be added to your sales document.
+You can also mention the different techniques to steer conversations in a positive direction and convince prospects to go for your product.
+Additionally, the process of how to upsell and cross-sell can also be added to your sales document.

 Sales documentation is a one-stop platform that is meant for frequent use by your sales team.

-During customer interactions, salespersons do not have the time to look closely, browse through each article, and spend hours finding a piece of information.
+During customer interactions, salespersons do not have the time to dig deeper, browse through each article, and spend hours finding a piece of information.
 That would be counterintuitive, defeating the primary purpose of creating documentation in the first place.

-So, instead of reading an entire paragraph about product features, they can simply watch a video, grasp the content quickly and answer customer questions right away.
+Instead of reading a full paragraph about product features, they can simply watch a video and answer customer questions immediately.

-One wrong information and you stand a chance to lose your customers.
+One wrong piece of information, and you will risk losing your hard-earned customers.
 Now that can be a lifetime of regret!